dev1911/drone_plus_plus/README.md

 ## Features:
 1. Real-time tracking of drones.
-2. Interactive visualizations of the status of drones.
-3. Placing an order to be serviced by drones.
+2. Placing an order to be serviced by drones.

 ## Architecture
 The application uses a microservice architecture with three main services: